 Lens Scholarly API

-When using any data obtained through our Services in a product or service, or including data in a redistribution, please acknowledge The Lens by including the URL https://www.lens.org/, or a link to a relevant search or collection on the lens.org domain.
 The Lens logo image files are available in our Press Kit and must be used for digital or print attribution along with the link to The Lens website.
-We prefer you use the expression ‘Enabled by The Lens’ (LOGO) and Lens.org URL.
-Please ensure that Lens logo and link is prominently displayed.
+Please use the expression ‘Enabled by The Lens’ or ‘Data Sourced from The Lens’ and the Lens.org URL.
+Please ensure that the Lens logo and link is prominently displayed at the point of delivery of the services or data derived from Lens, to the end-user.
+Alternatively you can use the Lens Attribution badge by copying and pasting this iframe code snippet into your website.

 For publications and reports that use The Lens data, please cite one of our relevant articles: